One 2 Ka 4: Plot

-The story is about two friends and cops, Javed Abbas and Arun Verma, who are both Special Task Force officers and partners.
-Javed is a widower who is bringing up his 4 children with a lot of love and effort while Arun is his carefree, hotheaded, trigger-happy albeit well-meaning subordinate and brother-like friend.
-Arun doesn't like Javed's four children, just like he doesn't like any kid, nor do the four children like him.
-KKV is a local drug lord that the entire police department have always been desperate to bring him to justice.
-But due to KKV's broad connection in the police department, nobody ever manages to find any solid proof against him.
+The film begins by introducing friends and co-workers Senior Superintendent of Police Officer Javed Abbas and Assistant Commissioner of Police Officer Arun Verma, who are both Special Task Force officers and partners.
+Javed is a widower who is bringing up his 4 children with love and effort while Arun is his carefree, hotheaded, albeit well-meaning subordinate and brother-like friend.
+Arun doesn't like Javed's four children, just like he doesn't like any child, nor do the four children like him.

+KKV is a local drug lord that the entire police department have always been desperate to catch.
+Unfortunately, due to KKV's broad connection in the police department, nobody ever manages to find any solid proof against him.

 With the help of an informer, police catch KKV's group red handed while he is dealing drugs.
-But later someone replaces the drugs detained from KKV with sugar, making KKV released, which makes it very clear that someone in the police department is working for KKV.
-The Police Commissioner is eager to find out that traitor.
+After he is caught, someone replaces the drugs detained from KKV with sugar, causing him to be released, making it very clear that someone in the police department is working for him.
+The Police Commissioner is eager to find the traitor.

 Geeta is Javed's friend.
-Once she meets Arun, and falls in love with him at the first sight, but Arun shows no special interest in her and always avoids her.
+Once she meets Arun, she falls in love with him at first sight, but Arun shows no special interest in her and always avoids her.

 While on a subsequent drug raid, Javed is shot dead by an unknown assailant.
 Before the mission, Javed wrote a letter to Arun, asking Arun to take care of his four kids if he does not survive.
 As Javed's best friend, in spite of not liking kids, Arun decides to adopt Javed's children, instead of sending them to an orphanage.
-Arun also engages with Geeta so that he can have her helping him taking care of those children.
-Arun also develops his feeling for Geeta gradually.
-Arun's life becomes difficult as his salary is not enough to support so many people.
+Arun also seeks help and refuge in Geeta, so that she can help him take care of the children.
+As their relationship develops and time goes on, Arun begins to develop feelings for her and he begins opening up to the children.
+Arun's life soon becomes difficult as his salary is not enough to support so many people.